OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/grouping_components/connect.rst

 of an array output to an input by specifying the indices of the entries that we want.

-To connect two variables within a model, use the connect function.
+To connect two variables within a model, use the :code:`connect` function.

 .. automethod:: openmdao.core.group.Group.connect